KVM: Configure Intel X710 series NICs for High Performance¶

 /boot/grub2/grub.cfg

-View the current config by typing:
+View the current configuration by typing:

 grubby --info=ALL